izelnakri/mber/README.md

 # mber: Modern Ember.js, without broccoli.

 My hobby take on replacing ember-cli.
+This build system uses module unification and fastboot by default.
 I've recently rewrote ember-cli, because it uses a slow, clunky, messy broccoli build system that does too much counter-intuitive magic.
 One day after reading ember-cli source code, I've realized rewriting this beast from scratch is the only way to move forward.

 It currently looks like I've made a good long term investment by taking the painful path to salvation.